keyes-timothy/classes/BIOMEDIN_212/reports/sjia_pap_differential_discovery.md

 | M2\_Mac     | vim           | 0.0080806 | 0.1292888 |              |
 | Neutrophil  | vim           | 0.0077610 | 0.1292888 |              |

+And from these results, we can see that neutrophils, T-cells, and Macrophages tend to have differentially expressed markers (whereas other cell populations don’t).

 ## Visualization

+In our visualizations, we focus on the differences that we saw between SJIA-PAP and control samples.

 ``` r
 dea_sjia_pap_vs_control_results <-